arthasyou/pg-rs/examples/README.md

 ### Basic Usage

-Demonstrates basic connection and usage of pg-core and pg-sdk:
+Demonstrates basic connection and usage of pg-core and pg-tables:

 ```bash
 # Using default connection